denodell/performance-engineering-in-practice/README.md

-# Performance Engineering In Practice
+# Performance Engineering In Practice (Manning, 2026)

 Code listings and examples from _Performance Engineering in Practice: Fast by Default_ by Den Odell (Manning Publications, 2026).